TAIEF-HASAN/SQADocumantation/SQADocumantation.md

 - **Regression**
 - **Maintenance**

 This is not the complete list as there are more than <a href="Testing-Type.md"> 150 types of testing <a> types and still adding.
 Also, noteable is that not all testing types are applicable to all projects but depend on the nature & scope of the project.
-To explore a variety of testing tools and find the ones that suit your project requirements, visit this list of testing tools.
+To explore a variety of testing tools and find the ones that suit your project requirements, <a href="Testing-tools.md">visit this list of testing tools.<a>